vatnz-dev/sops/docs/enroute/STH.md

 When QN TMA is offline, STH automatically inherits QN TMA's airspace.

+STH shall ensure that aircraft overflying the CH TMA are no lower than `FL190` without coordination.

 ### CH TMA

 STH shall ensure that an efficient flow is managed into CH TMA from the West.

+STH shall ensure that aircraft overflying the CH TMA are no lower than `A110` without coordination.

 ### DN TWR